 George Fox art professors regularly serve as judges for local art exhibitions, including the Newberg Harvest Festival.

 George Fox art students annually teach summer arts camps for local children.
 The camps are provided at cost.

 George Fox and A-dec annually host a Newberg performance of the Oregon Symphony as a gift to the Newberg community.
 Tickets are distributed free to community residents.

 The Newberg School District, church groups, and other organizations use the campus auditorium, gymnasium, and other facilities numerous times a year.
 George Fox also provides meeting facilities for Rotary, Kiwanis, the City of Newberg, the Oregon Department of Transportation, and numerous other groups.

 Chehalem Park and Recreation District uses George Fox fields for summer park programs, such as softball tournaments.
 Local high schools and churches have used fields for practice and games.
-The turf field at the recently constructed Austin Sports Complex served as a venue for the Special Olympics during the summers of 2011 and 2012.
+The turf field at the Austin Sports Complex regularly serves as a venue for the Special Olympics.

 Tennis Court/Track Use